xmican10/KNN-project/README.md

 ### Evaluation

-We assessed our final trained model using our `eval.py` script and obtained the following results:
+We conducted a thorough evaluation of our final trained model using the `eval.py` script, and here are the summarized results:

 ```
 ------------------------------